Germany: Police arrest suspects after deadly shooting | DW | 31.01.2022

 German police arrested two suspects on Monday following the fatal shooting of two young police officers.

-A 38-year-old man was arrested in Sulzbach in the western state of Saarland following a wide manhunt.
-Another man, aged 32, was later arrested in the same area.
+Special forces officers arrested a 38-year-old man in Sulzbach in the western state of Saarland following a wide manhunt.
+Another man, aged 32, was later arrested in the same area without resistance.
 The arrests took place about 37 kilometers (over 20 miles) from the scene of the shooting.

 The suspects will be questioned to "reveal if there are other perpetrators," according to a police spokesman.